 Certified teams provide an invaluable community service by furthering human health and well-being through positive interactions with animals.
 Program teams visit with people of all ages and walks of life, in a variety of settings including: long-term and skilled care facilities, assisted living communities, hospitals, residential treatment centers, schools, libraries, physical rehabilitation clinics, adult day care facilities and hospice.

-Our PACTT program has over 25 certified PACTT teams with over 1,000 volunteer hours in 35 facilities.
+Our PACTT program has more than 30 certified PACTT teams that have logged over 1,500 volunteer hours in 40 facilities.
 On November 1, 2013 we started visits to facilities and we continue to grow the program providing animal assisted therapy to the Portland area community.

 For more information visit Facilities our PACTT Teams Visit

 Therapy Animals vs. Service Animals

 Therapy animals are not legally defined by federal law, but some states have laws defining therapy animals.
 They provide people with contact to animals, but are not limited to working with people who have disabilities.
 They are usually the personal pets of their handlers, and work with their handlers to provide services to others.
 Federal laws have no provisions for people to be accompanied by therapy animals in places of public accommodation that have “no pets” policies.
 Therapy animals usually are not service animals.